 Practical changes:

-• Define your terms explicitly.
-Don't assume the AI knows what you mean by your internal jargon.
+- Define terms explicitly.
+Don't assume the AI knows what internal jargon means.

-None of this requires you to sacrifice readability.
+None of this requires sacrificing readability.
 Good structure serves both human readers and AI engines.

 5. Build a content update cadence